leopi99/AcServerManagerX/README.md

 - [ ] Saves the changes.
 - [ ] Creates new servers (not quite there yet).
 - [ ] Selects the server that can be started from the .bat file.

+## Run the app from the repo

+In order to run/compile the app from this repo you need the Flutter framework installed ([Flutter get started](https://docs.flutter.dev/get-started/install)).
+After the flutter install, you can run the app in debug mode by entering this command (inside the cloned folder, where the main.dart file is located) `flutter run -d windows`.
+To compile the app use this command `flutter build windows`.
+For more informations on Flutter Desktop see [Flutter desktop](https://flutter.dev/multi-platform/desktop).